MBA and Master's Degree Programs

 Master's-level programs may include programs in business, engineering, education and healthcare.
-A Master of Business Administration (MBA) program is a kind of master's degree program that concentrates on refining general management competencies with an emphasis on business skills, such as accounting or employee relations.
+A Master of Business Administration (MBA) program is a kind of master's degree program that concentrates on refining general management competencies with an emphasis on business skills, such as accounting, finance, leadership, and economics.

 Undergraduate Degree Requirements

 Requirements for entry into a master's program vary greatly, depending on the program.
 Generally, an undergraduate degree in a related field is required.
 Good scores on any applicable standardized tests, writing samples, letters of recommendation, and demonstrated English proficiency might also be required.

 Master's degree programs often demand undergraduate degrees within the same field of study for admission, while a student pursuing an MBA may complete undergraduate studies in a major other than business.
 In a 2006 Bloomberg Business article, it was noted that graduate schools encourage students to seek liberal arts or science bachelor's degrees before enrolling in an MBA program.
 Some of the best business schools in the U.S. do not include a business major for bachelor's degrees, instead advocating a broader undergraduate education.